Okay, solopreneurs and small business owners – we know you’re busy. Like, busy-busy.

 With everything you’ve got going on, it’s super easy for things to slip through the cracks.
 Even pretty important things – like your social media.

 Social media is an easy and powerful way to connect with your customers, increase traffic to your website, reach new audiences and fans, generate leads, manage customer service, and – perhaps most importantly – up your thought leadership game.
-(Grab our free 7-day email course Social by Seven for a solid, straightforward, easy-to-implement social media strategy that will grow your business.)

 But social media can feel like a distraction from “real work.”
 The truth is that social media has never been more important to businesses – especially small businesses.